-- 1. Successfully complete the North Carolina Broker Prelicensing Course or one of the other Education Qualification Options. - 2.
-Submit a complete license application, including appropriate nonrefundable fee and all required documentation. - 3.
-Your application is processed by Commission staff. - If you do not qualify for licensure based on one of the four (4) education qualification options previously discussed, your application will be canceled and returned to you. - If your application is incomplete, the application will be returned to you for proper completion. - Note that the application fee is nonrefundable.
-Commission rules provide that once an application has been processed by the Commission, the application fee may not be refunded. - 4.
-Unless you are exempt from the license examination requirement based on Education Qualification Option #4, a Notice of Exam Eligibility will be sent within 2-3 days after application receipt and acceptance. - NOTE: The Notice will be sent by email.
-[Add "LICAPPdonotreply@ncrec.gov" as a safe email address in your anti-spam filter in order to receive the Notice.] - 5.
-You contact the testing service to pay the examination fee and to schedule and take the license examination. - 6.
-When you PASS required sections of the NC license examination (or if you are exempt from the license examination requirement based on Education Qualification Option #4): - If there are no issues relating to character, your NC license will be promptly issued and should be received in the mail within 7-10 days of the examination date. - If there is an issue relating to character, your application will be reviewed by Commission staff and may be referred to the Commission for further consideration.
+- Successfully complete the North Carolina Broker Prelicensing Course or one of the other Education Qualification Options. - Submit a complete license application, including appropriate nonrefundable fee and all required documentation. - Your application is processed by Commission staff. - If you do not qualify for licensure based on one of the four (4) education qualification options previously discussed, your application will be canceled and returned to you. - If your application is incomplete, the application will be returned to you for proper completion. - Note that the application fee is nonrefundable.
+Commission rules provide that once an application has been processed by the Commission, the application fee may not be refunded, so review your information carefully before submission. - Unless you are exempt from the license examination requirement based on Education Qualification Option 4, a Notice of Exam Eligibility will be emailed to you within 5-7 days after application receipt.
+NOTE: Add "LICAPPdonotreply@ncrec.gov" as a safe e-mail address in your anti-spam filter in order to receive the Notice. - You contact the testing service to pay the examination fee and to schedule an appointment to take the license examination. - When you PASS required sections of the NC license examination (or if you are exempt from the license examination requirement based on Education Qualification Option 4):

+- If there are no issues relating to character, your NC license will be promptly issued.
+NCREC will send a notification e-mail containing your new license number, and you should receive your frameable license certificate in the mail within 7-10 business days after your last examination date. - If there is an issue relating to character, your application will be reviewed by Commission staff and may be referred to the Commission for further consideration.
 This process may become quite lengthy.
 (See Consideration of Applicant's Character.)